CogentEmbedded/tweaktool/docs/METADATA.md

 {}
 ```

 Could be NULL as well.
-GUI app will choose a generic read/write spinbox to edit a tweak.
+GUI app will choose a generic read/write spinbox to editbox a tweak.
 For `int32` tweak, the lowest permitted value will be `INT32_MIN`, the highest one will be `INT32_MAX`.

 ### Read-Only Integer Tweak